Nonsyndromic deafness: Genetics

 Nonsyndromic deafness can have different patterns of inheritance.
 Between 75% and 80% of cases are inherited in an autosomal recessive pattern, which means two copies of the gene in each cell are altered.
 Usually, each parent of an individual with autosomal recessive deafness is a carrier of one copy of the altered gene.
 These carriers do not have hearing loss.

 Another 20% to 25% of nonsyndromic deafness cases are autosomal dominant, which means one copy of the altered gene in each cell is sufficient to result in hearing loss.
 People with autosomal dominant deafness most often inherit an altered copy of the gene from a parent who has hearing loss.

 Between 1% and 2% of cases show an X-linked pattern of inheritance, which means the mutated gene responsible for the condition is located on the X chromosome.
 Males with X-linked nonsyndromic deafness tend to develop more severe hearing loss earlier in life than females who inherit a copy of the same gene mutation.
 Fathers will not pass X-linked traits to their sons since they do not pass on the X chromosome to their male offspring.

 Mitochondrial nonsyndromic deafness, which results from changes to the DNA in mitochondria, occurs in fewer than 1% of cases in the United States.
 The altered mitochondrial DNA is passed from a mother to her sons and daughters.
 This type of deafness is not inherited from fathers.

-Late onset progressive deafness is the most common neurological disability of the elderly.
-Although hearing loss of greater than 25 decibels is present in only 1% of young adults between the ages of 18–24 years of age, this increases to 10% in persons between 55 and 64 years of age and approximately 50% in octogenarians.
+Late-onset progressive deafness is the most common neurological disability of the elderly.
+Although hearing loss of greater than 25 decibels is present in only 1% of young adults between ages 18 and 24, this increases to 10% in persons between 55 and 64 years of age and approximately 50% in octogenarians.

-The relative contribution of heredity to age-related hearing impairment is not known, however the majority of inherited late-onset deafness is autosomal dominant and non-syndromic (Van Camp et al., 1997).
+The relative contribution of heredity to age-related hearing impairment is not known, however, the majority of inherited late-onset deafness is autosomal dominant and non-syndromic (Van Camp et al., 1997).
 Over forty genes associated with autosomal dominant non-syndromic hearing loss have been localized and of these fifteen have been cloned.